vmkolev/simpletask/README.md

 The purpose of this project is to demonstrate automated deployment for an application environment.
 The components are:
 - PHP-Apache - frontend simple application runs on three containers.
-- PHP Admin - to demonstrate DB connectivity.
+- PHP Admin - to demonstrate DB connectivity and database management.
-- MySQL - backend.
+- MySQL - backend, database.
 - Prometheus - application to monitor the environment.
 - Nginx - is used as a load balancer.